Help

 Boulders in amongst bushland ranging in sizes and grades a must do in Townsville!

-The old guidebook is available at excellent guide by Steve Baskerville and Madoc Sheehan is available.
+The old guidebook is available here: excellent guide by Steve Baskerville and Madoc Sheehan

 Access issues